 The Future Sounds Good

 We have a place and a warm welcome for all SAIs to join their song to ours—to serve the cause of music and the welfare of our community and most particularly, to develop their own special gifts in the company of caring, enthusiastic, supportive sisters.

-And most particularly, we are looking forward to packing our valises in July to go to National Convention at Scottsdale, Arizona!
+We are looking forward to packing our valises in July to go to National Convention in Greensboro, North Carolina!

 Plus of course our monthly meetings and December Dinner with Friends—times of mutual enjoyment, encouragement, support, and learning together -- oh, and did we say, just plain fun??!!